JabRef/user-documentation/en/ai/README.md

 # AI functionality in JabRef

+Since version 6, JabRef has AI-functionality build in.

+- AI can generate a summary of a research paper
+- One can also chat with papers using a "smart" AI assistant

 ## AI summary tab

 We have made a new entry editor tab: "AI Summary", where AI will generate for you a quick overview of the paper.